LucaMalavolta/PyORBIT/docs/installation.md

 ```{code} bash
 conda create --name starry python=3.9
 ```
-This step is **strongly**  suggested as the installation of `starry` will downgrade several packages, causing dependancies issues.
+This step is **strongly**  suggested as the installation of `starry` will downgrade several packages, causing dependencies issues.

-The best way to make sure that our packages are compatible with `starry` is to install it as the first packaged in the newly created environment, togehter with some extra packages.
+The best way to make sure that our packages are compatible with `starry` is to install it as the first package in the newly created environment, together with some extra packages.

 ```{code} bash
 conda activate starry